Nazarii-Pak/front-row-labs-front-end/README.md

 1. Clone the repository to your local machine.
 2. Install the dependencies by running `npm install`.
-3. Start the development server by running `npm run dev` or `yarn dev`.
+3. Start the development server by running `npm run dev`.
 4. Open your web browser and navigate to `http://localhost:3000`.

 ## Testing the Project